Hoopoes/.github/profile/README.md

 ## About the Author

-Hoopoes is an open-source project maintained by Muhammad Umar Anzar.
+Hoopoes is an open-source project founded by Muhammad Umar Anzar.